St Chad’s Special Educational Needs Zone

 Which principles underpin our teaching of children with Special Educational Needs and Disabilities (SEND)?

 The principles underpinning the Special Educational Needs Code of Practice are that the views, wishes and feelings of the child or young person, and their parents are crucial to ensuring the best possible outcomes for the child.
 So at Chad’s we realise the importance of the child or young person, and their parents, participating as fully as possible in decisions; and being provided with the information and support necessary to enable participation in those decisions.
 We use ‘Person centred planning tools’ ensures that we understand what is important to our pupils now and in the future.

-Our school has an open door policy and this means you are always welcome to make an appointment to speak to your child’s class teacher or Mrs Ryan, our Leader for Inclusion.
+Our school has an open door policy and this means you are always welcome to make an appointment to speak to your child’s class teacher or Mrs Wheatley, our Leader for Inclusion.